Red Chura Bhuja: Crispy Red Poha with Peas

 Onion Tomato Parathas

-What can one do with wheat flour, onion and tomatoes?
-Make stuffed parathas of course.
-This filling came to be simply because I was out of other vegetables and it was raining too heavily for me to venture out and restock.
+Prepare a fabulous Indian meal with wheat flour, onion and tomatoes – and no other vegetables!
+Make stuffed onion tomato parathas (pyaz-tamatar parathas).
+This onion-tomato filling came to be as I was out of other vegetables and it was raining too heavily for me to venture out and restock.
 Sometimes, necessity and laziness can produce wondrous results.
 Onion tomato parathas are proof!

 Ragi Roti: Finger Millet Flatbread